aquanauts/python_interview/README.md

 This exercise has two parts.
 First, we'll ask you to solve it at home on either a Mac or Linux computer.
 If you don't have access to a computer like that, contact us, and we'll arrange to provide you with a development environment.
 We expect that solving this will take you an hour or two.
 When you're finished, generate a patch file and send it to us (instructions below).
 Here are some of the things we'll be looking for in your solution:

+  * Can you clone and set up this workspace in either Linux or OS X?
   * Can you create an effective solution in a reasonable amount of time?
 Does it actually work?
   * Did you add any unnecessary complexity?
   * Is it well tested?